Father Eugene O’Sullivan

 In 2005, Father O’Sullivan was laicized.
 His current whereabouts are unknown.
 His last known address was in Arlington, MA.

-Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Metuchen.
-If you need a lawyer because you were sexually abused by a priest in Metuchen, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Diocese of Metuchen now have legal options to recover damages due to a compensation fund created for victims.
-Call us at (888) 283-9922 or send an email to firstname.lastname@example.org to discuss your options today.
+Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Metuchen in New Jersey.
+If you need a lawyer because you were sexually abused by a priest in New Jersey, contact our office today.
+Although many years have passed, those abused by Catholic clergy in the Diocese of Metuchen now have legal options, but filing deadlines will apply so do not delay in reaching out to us.
+Our lawyers have decades of experience representing survivors of clergy sexual abuse in New Jersey and nationwide.
+We can help.